-COURSE #7250 Ceramics, Sculpture & Jewelry Level: Non-weighted Credits: 1.0
+Ceramics, Sculpture & Jewelry 1

-Supplies: Purchase Art Supplies/Special Materials
+Grade Level: 9-12 Resolvable around Lab: Yes Supplies: Purchase Art Supplies/Special Materials

-This course is designed for creative individuals, beginner to advanced, who like to work with their hands creating pottery. sculpture, and jewelry.
+This course is designed for creative individuals, beginner to advanced, who like to work with their hands creating pottery, sculpture, and jewelry.
 A variety of ceramic techniques will be explored, including hand-built construction, wheel throwing, glazing, and firing.
 Relief and three-dimensional sculpture may be designed and executed using various materials, such as plaster, paper, wood, metal, glass, and clay.
 Handmade wearable jewelry will be designed and constructed from assorted materials such as copper, glass, and precious metal clay.